PNaveenKumar1/PNaveenKumar1/README.md

 I solve problems on DSA on the Leetcode platform.
 Check out my profile here: [Leetcode](https://leetcode.com/u/cracknaveen/)

-📫 You can reach out to me through LinkedIn: [Manikanta Bandla](https://linkedin.com/in/naveen-kumar-pallekonda-5a29b3158)
+📫 You can reach out to me through LinkedIn: [Pallekonda Naveen Kumar](https://linkedin.com/in/naveen-kumar-pallekonda-5a29b3158)